flaxmans/CompBio_on_git/Assignments/08_Independent_Project_Step1.md

 + If you are running Fedora, maybe try this? [https://fedoramagazine.org/taking-screencast-fedora/](https://fedoramagazine.org/taking-screencast-fedora/)
 + If you are running Ubuntu, maybe try this? [https://tipsonubuntu.com/2018/06/09/record-gnome-desktop-ubuntu-18-04/](https://tipsonubuntu.com/2018/06/09/record-gnome-desktop-ubuntu-18-04/)
 + There is also a built-in option in Canvas, but I've never tried it
++ Please let Sam know if any of the links above no longer work or are not helpful.